-The revenue from software products and services segment still fluctuated from the quarter ended March 31, 2018 to the quarter ended December 31, 2018.
-From the quarter ended March 31, 2019 to the quarter ended September 30, 2019, the revenue has been increasing as the Corporation increased the man-hour charge out rates and chargeable hours since the beginning of year 2019.

-Revenue remained fairly stable during the quarter ended March 31, 2020.
+The revenue from software products and services segment fluctuated from the quarter ended March 31, 2018 to the quarter ended December 31, 2018.
+From the quarter ended March 31, 2019 to the quarter ended September 30, 2019, the revenue increased as the Corporation increased the man-hour charge out rates and chargeable hours since the beginning of year 2019.
+Revenue remained fairly stable during the quarter ended March 31, 2020 and June 30, 2020.
+The outbreak of COVID-19 did not affect this segment materially.
 Moving forward, the Corporation believes that the business environment in the software products and services will remain challenging.
 The Corporation believes it needs to focus its efforts on other areas in order to create new revenue streams.